Mikehem/AgentVerse/SprintAgentLens/README.md

 pnpm run test:coverage
 ```

-## Migration from OPIK Java Backend
+## Migration from Master Java Backend

-This project is a complete migration from the original OPIK Java backend (Dropwizard) to modern Node.js/TypeScript architecture while maintaining 100% API compatibility.
+This project is a complete migration from the original Master Java backend (Dropwizard) to modern Node.js/TypeScript architecture while maintaining 100% API compatibility.

 ### Migration Highlights